Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Brick.rst

 The Brick can be used for **stand-alone** applications where you want to flash and execute your own code on this device.
-By integrating the :ref:`C/C++ API Bindings for Microcontrollers <api_bindings_uc>` libraries in your code, you can simply access our Bricklets.
+By integrating the :ref:`C/C++ API Bindings for Microcontrollers <api_bindings_uc>` libraries in your code, you can simply access the connected Bricklets.
 Support for WIFI, Bluetooth and other ESP32 features is available by the Espressif ESP32 plattform libraries.
 Your software can be flashed to the Brick by an onboard USB to UART converter directly connected to the ESP32 or by WIFI when using a appropriate firmware.

 For non stand-alone applications the Brick can be used as it is.
 The Brick comes preprogrammed with its standard firmware.
 With that firmware you can access the connected Bricklets by the **WIFI** connection of the Brick.
 The standard firmware offers a webinterface to manage the WIFI settings.
 For the initial setup the **WIFI access point** feature ot the ESP32 is used.
+After the setup process this access point can be disabled.

 The Brick is powered over its USB-C connector, or can be powered by the :ref:`ESP32 Power Supply <todo>` over its GPIO connector with a DC voltage.